opentext-idol/find/docs/index.md

 ## Configuring Find for IDOL
 <ul>
-{% for item in site.configurations %}
+{% for item in site.configuration %}
 <li>
 <a href="{{ site.baseurl }}{{item.url}}">{{item.title}}</a>
 </li>